imbue-ai/untitled-ai.github.io/_posts/2020-08-06-understanding-self-supervised.md

 ### Why batch normalization is critical in BYOL: mode collapse

-One purpose of negative examples in a contrastive loss function is to prevent mode collapse[^3].
+One purpose of negative examples in a contrastive loss function is to prevent mode collapse[^collapse].
 An example of mode collapse would be a network that always outputs [1, 0, 0, 0, ...] as its projection vector *z*.
 If all projection vectors *z* are the same, then the network only needs to learn the identity function for $q$ in order to achieve perfect prediction accuracy!

 The importance of batch normalization becomes clearer in this context.
 If batch normalization is used in the projection layer $g$, the projection output vector *z* cannot collapse to any singular value like [1, 0, 0, 0, ...] because that is exactly what batch normalization prevents.
 Regardless of how similar the inputs to the batch normalization layer, the outputs will be redistributed according to the learned mean and standard deviation.  **Mode collapse is prevented precisely because all samples in the minibatch cannot take on the same value after batch normalization**.

 Batch normalization causes a similar effect in the prediction MLP.
 The function $q$ cannot learn the identity function if the minibatch inputs are very similar: the batch normalization will redistribute the activations through vector space so that the final layer predictions are all very different.
 This function will only be successful at predicting projection vectors z' if those vectors z' are sufficiently well separated in representation space (that is, not collapsed) because the predictions p are constrained to be well separated across the minibatch.

-[^3]: *collapsed representations* is used with the same meaning in the BYOL paper (section 3).
+[^collapse]: *collapsed representations* is used with the same meaning in the BYOL paper (section 3).
 Other practitioners may identify the phenomenon as *mode collapse*.

 ### Why batch normalization is implicit contrastive learning: all examples are compared to the mode